U.S. Army, WWII, Other Units in Collection:

 The US.
 Rangers served in the Revolutionary War, and Civil War, it would be some time, but they were formed back up for use in North Africa, at El Guettar, Italy at Salerno, France they would land at Pointe Du Hoc, and fight there way into Germany to the Saar River Area and beyond, other ranger outfits would serve the Pacific Operations, and in the China / Burma Theater.
 Then would come action again in Southeast Asia as Recon teams.

-Several landing craft rolled over in the heavy seas, losing all the men in them, others were taken down by artillery with 7.92mm and 2.0 cm weapons shooting at the waters as well and many of his men drowned due to the heavy loads they carried, some were saved.
+Several landing craft rolled over in the heavy seas, losing all the men in them.
+Others were taken down by artillery with 7.92mm and 2.0 cm weapons shooting at the waters as well, and many of his men drowned due to the heavy loads they carried; some were saved.
 They were to be at the base of the cliffs at 0600 hours, they didn't they were an hour late.
 And enduring and bloody followed.

-Able, Baker and Charlie Companies, and the 5th Rangers, with the 1st Infantry Division and the 29th Infantry Division, landed on Omaha Beach (Bloody Omaha they would call it) all suffered very heavy losses but eventually, they took their objectives for that day.
+Able, Baker, and Charlie Companies, and the 5th Rangers, with the 1st Infantry Division and the 29th Infantry Division, landed on Omaha Beach (Bloody Omaha they would call it) all suffered very heavy losses but eventually, they took their objectives for that day.
 Able alone lost 95% only two men made it off the beach.

 The 2nd Rangers Would rebuild and serve again in the Battle for Brest, then in the savage fighting in the Hurtgen Forest, where they helped lead the way of the assault on Hill 400, and then Bergstein.

 The 2nd Ranger Battalion was reactivated on 1 October 1974, as an elite combat unit eight months after the 1st Ranger Battalion.
-The 2nd Ranger Battalion's colors and lineage were passed from Company H, 75th Infantry Ranger, of the Vietnam War.
+The 2nd Ranger Battalion's colors and lineage were passed from Company H, 75th Infantry Rangers, of the Vietnam War.
 The most decorated and longest-serving unit in LRP/Ranger history.

 Technical, 3rd Engineer (Special) Brigade, “Ike Jacket” WWII era: